 Herbs For Anxiety: Do They Work And Which Are Best?

-People who suffer from anxiety have many options for treatment.
-They can do simple self-help measures like exercising or eating healthy foods.
-They might choose to talk to a primary care doctor or psychiatrist about medications.
-Another choice is to use herbs for anxiety relief.
+People who suffer from anxiety have many treatment options to choose from, including simple self-help measures like exercising or eating healthy foods, therapy and prescription medications, to name a few.
+One other optionis herbs for anxiety relief.
 Here's a comprehensive list of herbs that have been used over the centuries.

 Ways To Use Herbal Remedies For Anxiety

 Herbal remedies can be used in different ways to treat anxiety.
-The two main uses are as alternative medicine and complementary medicine.
-If you take herbal remedies, it's important to understand the risks involved and know about the different forms of the herbal remedy.
+The two main uses are as an alternative medicine and as a complementary medicine.
+If you take herbal remedies, it's important to understand the risks involved and know about the different forms of herbal remedies.

 However, you still need to be aware of adverse interactions between various herbs if you take more than one.
 Also, if you take only herbs for anxiety without the supervision of a health professional, which often is the case, you may put your health at risk.
-Many people work with an herbalist to avoid going it alone and to get some assistance from someone experienced in using herbs for anxiety and depression.
+Many people work with an herbalist who is specializedin treating anxiety and depression with herbs.

 Herbs As Complementary Medicine

-Depending on how familiar your doctor is with herbal remedies, they might warn you against using them with your medications or support you in using them.
-If they decide to work with you, they might suggest specific herbs or herbal supplements to use, follow your use of them, chart your reaction to them, and watch for side effects.
+Depending on how familiar your doctor is with herbal remedies, they may eitherwarn you against using them with your medications or support you in using them.
+If they decide to work with you, they maysuggest specific herbs or herbal supplements to use, follow your use of them, chart your reaction to them, and watch for side effects.

 Risks Of Taking Herbal Remedies

 Using herbal remedies is not without risk.
-Aside from the risk of adverse interactions, there are risks related to the actual form of the medicine you take.
-Since herbs aren't monitored by the FDA, the strength and quality of herbal supplements might not be uniform.
+Aside from the risk of adverse interactions, there are risks related to the actual form of the medicine you are taking.
+Since herbs aren't monitored by the FDA, the strength and quality of herbal supplements maynot be uniform.

 Form Of Herb